 05 of 10

-Russia Travel Safety Tip: Discrimination is Rampant throughout Russia
+Safety Tip: Discrimination Is Rampant Throughout Russia

 It's unfortunate but true - discrimination is an integral part of Russian society.
 Foreigners, Jews, Blacks and Asians (and members of other ethnic groups), individuals with disabilities, homosexuals, and women, are all regularly discriminated against in Russia.
 This discrimination can reach dangerous levels.

 What to do?
 You can't change who you are.
 Large cities like Moscow and St. Petersburg have large, mixed populations, so under most circumstances, discrimination will happen less often.
 Wherever you happen to be in Russia, be polite and do not be baited into physically defending yourself if taunted.
-Stay within a group or be escorted by trusted local individual.
-Mentalities are changing in Russia, but at a ponderous pace.
+Stay within a group or be escorted by a trusted local individual.
+Mentalities are changing in Russia but at a ponderous pace.

 06 of 10

-Russia Travel Health Tip: Avoid 'Romantic' Encounters
+Health Tip: Avoid 'Romantic' Encounters

 The one-night stand might seem like a fun addition to your trip.
 After all, Russians are gorgeous!
 But a one-night stand can turn into the nightmare of a lifetime if you contract one of the STDs or STIs increasing in frequency among members of Russia's sexually undereducated population.
 AIDS and other sexually contracted disease are huge problems in Russia, and there is no sign of their decline.